helenw6936/sep10-freedom-project/blog/entry06.md

 The links that I used when making my MVP for my project was [Materialize](https://materializecss.com/) and [Bootstrap](https://getbootstrap.com/) since boostrap offered many components and the grid system to make my website responsive and I chose materialize css as my tool in the freedom project to enchance what I already have in my website and input the unique components it also offered such as the navbar and the cards.

 ## Engineering Design Process
+Right now in my engineering deisgn process, my current step is that I am almost done with creating my MVP and I just need to add boostrap grid to make my text, navbar, and images responsive when the website is being viewed on different screens.
+Then after that, my next steps is to go beyong MVP and to polish my website to make it look more enchanced with CSS.

 ## Skills